Opus III (band)

 Opus III were an English electronic music group who had success on the UK Singles and U.S. Dance charts.
 The group consisted of vocalist Kirsty Hawkshaw and producers/musicians Kevin Dodds, Ian Munro and Nigel Walton.
 The group members promoted an environmental and feminist message through their lyrics, liner notes and photo and music videos.
 Their biggest hit was "It's a Fine Day", which reached number five in the United Kingdom in February 1992.
-The song had previously been recorded by the singer Jane in 1983, and its lyrics had been taken from a song by poet Edward Barton.
+The song had previously been recorded by the singer Jane in 1983, with lyrics sourced from a song by poet Edward Barton.